joejenett/iwebthings/_posts/2024-01-28-it-will-suck-you-in-and-grind-your-brain-into-a-fine-paste.md

 ---
 layout: post
-title: ‘it'll suck you in and grind your brain into a fine paste’
+title: “it’ll suck you in and grind your brain into a fine paste”
 date: 2024-01-28 18:06:34 -0400
 author: joe jenett
 category: